 More Americans are beginning to see through the fake news, and when the Mueller probe finally lays the Russia conspiracy theory to rest after the midterm election, Trump’s approval rating is likely to rise sharply.

 Not since the Civil War has a president needed to fight a more divisive adversary, and that makes his accomplishments even more impressive.
-Given what he has managed in only two years, imagine what he can do in the next six.We value your comments!
-Please weigh in on our comment section below.
+Given what he has managed in only two years, imagine what he can do in the next six.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com